overwolf/overwolf.github.io/docs/topics/data-persistence.md

 LocalStorage, meanwhile, persists across windows and tabs within a single browser.
 So, if you have the same site open in three windows in Chrome, all could all share the same localStorage container.

+LocalStorage databases impose a size limit of ~50Mb (from OW v0.161.
+Before, the size was 5Mb).

 ### Usage

 Use the [Web Storage API](http://www.w3.org/TR/2013/REC-webstorage-20130730/) to set and get data: